quorum1/governance/docs/operating-agreement.md

 b.
 Meetings may be held either in person or by means of telephone, video conference, or  other communications device that permits all participants in the meeting to hear each  other.

-### 5.2 Quorum.
+### 5.2 Voting Quorum.

-No action may be taken at a meeting of the Managing Steward without the  consent of that number or percentage of the Stewards’ whose consent is required for such action under this Agreement.
-If a quorum is not present at a meeting of the Stewards, then  the Stewards present at the meeting may adjourn the meeting without notice, until a quorum is present.
+No action may be taken at a meeting of the Managing Steward without the  consent of that number or percentage of the Stewards’ whose consent is required for such action under this Agreement, whereby duly proxied Stewards are included in the count.
+If a Voting Quorum is not present at a meeting of the Stewards, then  the Stewards present at the meeting may adjourn the meeting without notice, until a Voting Quorum is present.

 ### 5.3 Voting.